wanda-nda/yongaapps-privacy/budget-privacy-policy.md

 ### Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 Thus, you are advised to review this page periodically for any changes.
 We will notify you of any changes by posting the new Privacy Policy on this page.
 These changes are effective immediately, after they are posted on this page.

-### Device Storage
-In order to persist user application data and settings between sessions, all information entered and saved in the app is stored in the users device and is not shared or transmitted elsewhere.

 ### Contact Us
 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.